 He also created a cross-over disc with legendary record producer George Martin in his superlative Air Studio.
 This included performances with guitarist, John Williams, Johnny Dankworth and Jack Brymer amongst others.

 His collaboration with Ashridge Management College consultant, Hugh Pidgeon, created a unique programme entitled ‘The Gift’, in which the members of the Quartet explored conflict resolution within performance.
-‘The Gift’ was presented at the World Economic Forum, Davos where Paul is a Cultural Leader.
+‘The Gift’ was presented at the World Economic Forum, Davos where Pau was a Cultural Leader.

-His ongoing project, ‘The Pursuit of Perfection’ with Ashridge consultants Hugh Pidgeon, developed an area of work Paul considers of particular significance for our contemporary culture.
+His project, ‘The Pursuit of Perfection’ with Ashridge consultant Hugh Pidgeon, developed an area of work Paul considered of particular significance for our contemporary culture.

-In 2004 he was inaugurated as Visiting Professor in Art and Leadership to the Copenhagen Business School and he is also a Visiting Research Fellow to Templeton, Green College, Oxford.
+In 2004 he was inaugurated as Visiting Professor in Art and Leadership to the Copenhagen Business School.
+He was also a Visiting Research Fellow to Templeton, Green College, Oxford.

 ‘Music is a universal experience and for centuries human beings have engaged with it whilst wondering at its power.
 We can now begin to appreciate how musical forms and structures precisely mirror the underlying neurological forms and physiological structures that create them.
 There is a new and burgeoning interest in establishing a biological basis for musical experience.
 Whilst such pure scientific exploration is facilitated by non-intrusive brain mapping, it is driven by a far more powerful urge to understand the mysteries of music.
 By mapping the structures of the Musical brain we are revealing the maps of both Personal Identity and the Implicit Laws of Social Relationship.’